modin-project/modin/README.md

 <img src="docs/img/Import.gif" style="display: block;margin-left: auto;margin-right: auto;" width="100%"></img>

-In the GIFs below, Modin (left) and pandas (right) *perform the same pandas* operations on a 2GB dataset.
-The only difference between the two notebook examples is that Modin uses `import modin.pandas as pd` and pandas uses `import pandas as pd`.
+In the GIFs below, Modin (left) and pandas (right) perform *the same pandas operations* on a 2GB dataset.
+The only difference between the two notebook examples is the import statement.

 <table class="tg">
 <thead>